devkimchi/aspir8-from-scratch/README.md

     kubectl apply -f ../load-balancer.yaml
     ```

-1. Confirm the `webfrontend` service type is `LoadBalancer`, and note the external IP address of the `webfrontend` service.
+1. Confirm the `webfrontend-lb` service type is `LoadBalancer`, and note the URL under the external IP address column of the `webfrontend-lb` service.

     ```bash
     kubectl get services